Gulf Cooperation Council

 INTRODUCTION

-Established on 4 February 1981, the Cooperation Council for the Arab States of the Gulf—commonly known as the Gulf Cooperation Council (GCC)—is primarily a regional, intergovernmental political and economic union comprising six hydrocarbon-rich states: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates (UAE).
-The initial diplomatic efforts to formally establish the GCC union began in the early 1970s, culminating in the creation of the GCC Charter in 1981, which emphasised the formation of GCC states and highlighted their shared heritage.
+Established on 25 May 1981, the Cooperation Council for the Arab States of the Gulf—commonly known as the Gulf Cooperation Council (GCC)—is a regional, intergovernmental political and economic union comprising six hydrocarbon-rich states: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates (UAE).
+Diplomatic efforts to formally establish the GCC began in the early 1970s and culminated in the creation of the GCC Charter in 1981, which highlighted the GCC states' shared heritage.

-Furthermore, the GCC states ratified the Economic Agreement on 31 December 2001.
-The 2001 Agreement guarantees under Art.
-3 intra-regional freedom of movement and residence and full equal rights for all GCC citizens within GCC territories, including access to the labour market (both public and private sectors), healthcare, education, pensions, social security, and participation in all professions, crafts, and all economic, investment, and service activities.
+On 31 December 2001, the GCC states ratified the Economic Agreement.
+The Agreement, which came into force on 1 January 2003, guarantees intra-regional freedom of movement and residence and full equality of rights for all GCC citizens within GCC territories, including access to the labour market (both public and private sectors), healthcare, education, pensions, social security, and participation in all professions, crafts, and economic, investment, and service activities (Article 3).
+However, Article 3 allowed Member States an undefined period to complete the implementation rules necessary to carry this out and to establish the Gulf Common Market.

 MEMBER STATES